mboilen/tgrgbox/README.md

 More info at: https://discord.com/developers/docs/topics/oauth2

 ## DNS Setup
-You'll need to create a DNS record for your hostname as well as CNAMEs for:
+You'll need to create a DNS record for your hostname (say tgrgbox.com)
-1. wss.HOSTNAME
-2. hls.HOSTNAME

 ## Master List of secrets and information
 1. OAuth client id and secret id from your discord app
 2. OvenMediaEngine signing key - a random string.
 Try to avoid xml metacharacters for your own sanity
-3. A list of discord user names addresses that are allowed to access the platform
+3. A list of discord user names that are allowed to access the platform
+4. A list of discord user names that are allowed to access the streaming key

 ## Install prerequesites